XelophCode/simple-blender-pipeline/README.md

 * If you make changes to the .blend file, your scene tree structure in Godot will be maintained.

+* Iteration is easy thanks to a hot reload system!
+Simply press ctrl+s in Blender to see your changes in Godot!

 https://github.com/user-attachments/assets/3e0f62eb-78f9-436e-9ef0-8852713d1af8

 ### Material Management: